 Growing Parsley Plants: Everything You Need To Know For Success

-Fresh parsley from the garden tastes much better than dried parsley or cut herb from the grocery store.
+Fresh parsley from the garden tastes much better than dried or cut herbs from the grocery store.

 This herb is a biennial plant that will send out seeds in its second year.
 However, the leaves taste bitter the second year, so treat it as an annual.